bsai-krishna/Music_recommender/README.md

-# Musica - A music recomendation system
+# A music recomendation system

 This project is music prediction system that works on the basis of scoring of each app by each user and hence merge it to form a prediction.